sergiohernandezjaimes/ev-charging-monitor/docs/feature_ideas.md

 - [ ] Battery % integration for planning
 - [ ] Compare charging behavior across cities
 - [ ] Integration with car telematics or OBD-II data
+- [ ] Allow users to save their favorite filter combinations (e.g. Level 3 chargers near home).
+- [ ] Give each bookmark a name and icon (e.g. 🚗 "Work Morning", ⚡ "Quick Charge", 🌅 "Evening Run").
+- [ ] Display saved filters in a dropdown to easily switch between them.
+- [ ] Save to local storage or allow user login to persist across devices.

 ---